MicrosoftDocs/learn/learn-pr/github/introduction-to-github-copilot-enterprise/includes/2-about-github-copilot-enterprise.md

 Docsets are private custom collections of internal code and documentation tailored to organizations' specific needs and workflows.
 Copilot docset management can help you find the answers you're looking for and present them to you succinctly.
 For example, Copilot docset management can answer specific questions about using a particular library or framework, so that you don't have to search the whole docset.

-Copilot docset management also references existing documentation related to your questions so that you can find additional, contextual information.
+Copilot docset management also references existing documentation related to your questions so that you can find more contextual information.
 This personalized approach streamlines development workflows, ensuring that solutions provided are precisely aligned with the intricacies of individual projects and workflows.

 - **Code review**